 Salary and Job Outlook

-Computer systems software developers earned a median annual salary of $106,050 in 2014, according to the BLS.
-Computer hardware engineers, who design computer equipment, made a median salary of $110,650.
+Computer systems software developers earned a median annual salary of $105,570 in 2015, according to the BLS.
+Computer hardware engineers, who design computer equipment, made a median salary of $111,730.
 While the salaries are similar for these occupations, the job growth prediction is not.
-The BLS projects that employment for computer hardware engineers will grow about 7% from 2012 to 2022, which is about average, while systems software developer employment is expected to grow by 22% over the same period.
+The BLS projects that employment for computer hardware engineers will grow about 3% from 2014 to 2024, which is slower than average, while systems software developer employment is expected to grow by 17% over the same period.